sebastiantoh/tp/docs/DeveloperGuide.md

 ##### Data Retrieval
-* `MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths)` — Gets the item counts in the item list for the given month and year and the previous (numberOfMonths - 1) months.
+* `MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths)` — Gets the item counts for the given month and year and the previous (numberOfMonths - 1) months.
 * `MonthlyListMap#getPreviousMonthAndYear(Month month, Year year)` —  Gets the month and year for the month before the given month and year.

 `MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths)` operation is exposed in the `Model` interface as